The following guide walks you through setting up your site configurations in the SAP Customer Data Cloud Console.

 If you have an SAP logon, you can watch an instructional video about site setup here.

 Add Your Site

-Fill in the site domain, select the Data Center where your sites' data should be stored (options are US, AU or EU) and optionally enter a description, then press "Add Site".
+Fill in the site domain, select the Data Center where your site's data will be stored (options are US, AU or EU) and optionally enter a description, then select OK.

 Your domain name should now be listed in the Sites table:

-This API key will be used in every page in which Gigya plugins or API calls are integrated.
+This API key will be used in every page in which SAP Customer Data Cloud plugins or API calls are integrated.
 The key is in charge of identifying the calling site and assessing the permissions available for that site.